Elliptic asymptotics for the complete third Painlev\'e transcendents: Abstract

 \section{Abstract}

 For a general solution of the third Painlev\'e equation of complete type we show the Boutroux ansatz near the point at infinity.
 It admits an asymptotic representation in terms of the Jacobi sn-function in cheese-like strips along generic directions.
 The expression is derived by using isomonodromy deformation of a linear system governed by the third Painlev\'e equation of this type.
+In our calculation of the WKB analysis, the treated Stokes curve ranges on both upper and lower sheets of the two sheeted Riemann surface.
 0.2cm

 2010 {\it Mathematics Subject Classification.} {34M55, 34M56, 34M40, 34M60, 33E05.}

 {\it Key words and phrases.} {third Painlev\'{e} equation; Boutroux ansatz; Boutroux equations; isomonodromy deformation; WKB analysis; sn-function; theta-function.}